SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 Well, for the tinyAVR 0/1-series, the list of issues is a tiny bit longer.
 By which I mean, the index of errata is longer than the entire errata section of most classic AVRs - likely because these were some of the first parts released with many of the new peripherals (though the megaAVR 0-series had come out slightly earlier, the 1-series had many peripherals not featured in the megaAVR 0-series, and where a peripheral was on both series, it is broken the same way over there too).

 The lists of errata are ~hidden~ located in a separate document, the "Errata and datasheet clarification" sheet for the part now, instead of being in the datasheet proper like it was on classic AVRs.
 You know, just to make it easier for the users, so we don't have to skip over a few pages of highly relevant information on errata if we have one of the non-existent versions that doesn't have all these problems.
 Nope, they're *totally* not trying to hush up the bugs until you've made the buying decision and gotten too deep in the design process to switch MCUs to a competitors' one or anything, no siree - it's just to make things easier you you, the users!
 The specific errata relevant to a given part vary depending on the specific part and and silicon revision.
 The silicon revision can be read from the `SYSCFG.REVID` register (0 = A, 1 = B, etc).
-It is also marked on the chip - though my understanding is that us mere mortals are not trusted with the secret of how to do so, and must have Microchip folks help with that.

-Note that Rev. C of the 32k 1-series parts has been released and fixes a substantial amount of errata.
-It fixes some of the RTC stuff, it fixes the D-latch and the fact that you had to enable pin output to use the link output source on a downstream LUT as well as assorted other issues.
-Hopefully we will see these changes brought to other parts in the tinyAVR 0/1-series in the future.
-Two years after the preceding sentence was written, there has been no such fix made available through a die rev on any other parts.
-The correlation in time of the Automotive version shipping, and this silicon revision being made, suggests that one or more major automotive customers refused to buy these parts until certain errata were corrected.
-One imagines a tense moment in the negotiations.
+It can also be determined from the (undocumented) 32-byte SIB (this is how SerialUPDI reads the SIB) - the parenthecized part at the end, of the form `__._____._` where `_` represents a 1 byte character - So far the bytes in the SIB have all been either valid ASCII characters representing alphanumeric characters, plus ` `, `.`, `:`, and `-` - and a null terminator that broke console output when it wasn't filtered from the output sent to the console) - the first two characters, before the dot, are the rev id in hexadecimal.
+You can also find it without applying power by asking Microchip support what rev the part lot number corresponds to.
+Of course, in many cases, you don't need the chip at all to know what silicon rev it is or render the question moot.
+Check the latest errata sheet: For most modern AVRs, one of the following will be true
+* There is only one revision released to production, so chances are that's the version you got ;-)
+* There are more than one revision, but the earlier one is unknown in the wild (DB rev A4, for example, does not appear to have been sold except in tiny quantities before general availability.)
+* There are more than one revision, but the list of problems associated with them is unchanged (at least for the problems you care about)
+* The only parts which I known to exist in more than one revision are the 1-series parts that have memory sizes other than 8k.
+  * The smaller ones have gotten 2 die revs.
+The first die rev, which came very early (practically at release) fixed a huge number of problems that no other versions of the tinyAVR 1-series had, and the second one did not correct any issues (it may have concerned "secret" errata, or it may have just been a process change).
+Hence unless you got very early silicon, there is effectively only one revision (the B/C revision - C fixed no publically disclosed errata).
+  * The 16k ones got the worlds most pathetic die rev - it fixed like 3 out of 25+ issues.
+So for most people, there is effectively only one revision.
+  * The 32k 1-series are the only 1-series parts for which there are two revs in circulation which are notably different - these parts didn't have as many problems as the 16k parts to begin with, didn't do a Rev B, but got a Rev. C that fixed the RTC bug, the CCL D-latch, and the CCL LINK/OUTEN issue, and traded two bugs (USART framing error corrupting next character if register read before pin goes high, and LIN duty cycle issue were fixed (this coincided in time with the VAOs first shipping, so likely it was demanded by automotive customers), at the cost of two other USART bugs: the ISFIF bug (must turn receiver off and back on after clearing ISFIF before you can receive anything), and the (worked around by core on all parts, and widely distributed) SFDEN bug.
+* No 0-series or 2-series parts have received a die rev.

 ```c
 Serial.print("Silicon revision is: ");